-Churches have come to realize the importance of incorporating quality concepts and tools into their management model.
+Churches have come to realize the importance of incorporating quality concepts and tools into management practices.

 Many churches and nonprofit organizations are now focusing on efficiency and effectiveness in the way their mission is achieved.

-While some might argue that quality concepts are too carnal for the church, I would argue that the church should lead with quality – after all they are representing Christianity.
+While some might argue that quality concepts don’t apply to the church, I would argue that Christian organizations should lead with quality.

-Phil Baker, states that “excellence is not about impressing other people, it is about doing it right because it is the right thing to do.
+“Excellence is not about impressing other people, it is about doing it right because it is the right thing to do.
 It is not seen as clearly in the big things as it is in the little things.
 It’s about learning from our mistakes and implementing improvements based on what we learn.”
+Phil Baker

 Quality is about how things are done and focuses on data driven decision making, learning from mistakes and a commitment to continuous improvement.